Back to all posts

 Projects rarely go exactly as planned.
 Project requests and priorities can sometimes turn on a dime.
 For capacity and resource planning, this means that you need to be ready for unexpected turns along the way.

 What if somebody takes time off or leaves the company?
 What if you need to shuffle your resources and reassign someone to another project?
-How do you make sure business keeps running as planned in spite of any force majeure?
+How do you make sure business keeps running as planned in spite of any hiccups?

 You run what-if scenarios to consider different routes your project could take.